berayboztepe/Binary_Classification/README.md

 * Accuracy: 0.82
 * Loss: 0.46

 **So, the most effective model is the one which built with ADAM optimization algorithm and 65 epoch numbers.
 We got the highest accuracy and the lowest loss in this model.
-Of course the model can be improved better with more images, different epoch numbers, differen optimization algorithms etc. but this is what I can do with my GPU.**
+Of course, the model can be improved better with more images, different epoch numbers, different optimization algorithms, different loss and activation functions even etc. but this is what I can do best with my GPU.**

 # Prediction